cloudmesh-project/reu-2014/doc/source/projects/cm_reservation.rst

 Week III
 ----------------------------------------------------------------------
-The follow information are some of the tasks already done on the second week of work:
+The follow information are some of the tasks already done on the third week of work:

 * Create functions add, update and delete to model.py
 * Create commandlines using DOCOPTS